Patrick Pichette (Photo courtesy of Patrick Pichette)

 Patrick Pichette, the former CFO of Google, and his wife, Tamar, left Silicon Valley a few years ago for a new life in London, England.
 But that doesn’t mean they turned their backs on their love of Canada.

 If he needed an excuse to return to his hometown of Montreal on a regular basis, he now has it.
 In 2013, Patrick and three other Canadian families became the proud owners of 20,234 hectares (50,000 acres) encompassing more than 60 lakes midway between Ottawa and Montreal.
-What’s more, he and his partners donated the funds that enabled NCC to acquire an adjoining 6,000-hectare (15,000-acre) corridor, rich in more than 70 rare species of plants, birds and mammals, including a unique black maple forest.
+What’s more, he and his partners donated the funds that enabled NCC to acquire an adjoining 7,000-hectare (17,000-acre) corridor, rich in more than 70 rare species of plants, birds and mammals, including a unique black maple forest.

-The property — Kenauk — has deep roots in Canadian history, and was once owned by the family of politician Louis-Joseph Papineau.
 NCC is working closely with Patrick and his partners to better understand and protect the biodiversity of this unique landscape; one of few relatively untouched parcels of land remaining in the southern Laurentians.

 “If you told me 15 years ago that I’d be a partner at Kenauk, I would have said you’re out of your mind,” Patrick laughs.
 “I’ve always believed that life is lived through experiences, not through the acquisition of property.”